-This course provides a seminar for guided student exchange on trends and issues of Respiratory Therapy related to the Clinical III experience.
-The rationale for this course is to further enhance the student in making the transition from student to professional by discussing topics relevant to the field of Respiratory Therapy.
-To further prepare our students for successful completion of the NBRC test.
-(RSPT211R)
+This course provides a seminar for guided student exchange on trends and issues of Respiratory Therapy related to the practicum and didactic experience.
+The rationale for this course is to further enhance the student in making the transition from student to professional by discussing topics relevant to the field of Respiratory Therapy, and further prepare our students for successful completion of the NBRC test.
+(Prerequisites: All previous Respiratory course work.)

-RSPT228R Cardiopulmonary Disease I 4 CLASS HOURS/4 CREDITS
+RSPT228R Cardiopulmonary Disease I

+3 CLASS HOURS/2LAB HOURS/4 CREDITS

 This course concentrates on pathological conditions of the pulmonary system.
 Topics discussed cover body defense mechanisms, examination and evaluation of the chest, the etiology, pathophysiology, clinical manifestations, laboratory data, treatment, and prognosis of a variety of cardiopulmonary diseases.
-(RSPT110R, RSPT121R)
+(Prerequisites: RSPT110R, RSPT121R)